-Such standards as are available for this age-group, for example those defined by the Beratungs-, Informations- und Gesprächskreis (BIG-Kreis) (Consultation, Information and Discussion Round Table) [1], a Munich-based expert group, offer guidance as to the competences that ten-year-olds may be expected to attain on a basis of 120 hours of teaching.
+Round Table)11, a Munich-based expert group, offer guidance as to the competences that ten-year-olds may be expected to attain on a basis of 120 hours of teaching.
 The BIG-Kreis 'ability profiles' are applicable to any foreign language and cover communicative, intercultural and methodological competences as well as the description of linguistic resources.
-They can thus provide a foundation for further curriculum Curricula [2] development.
+They can thus provide a foundation for further curriculum development12.

 Such a description of education standards in foreign language teaching in primary schools takes no account of how learning actually proceeds, or of how much learning time is made available to every individual child.
 With a view to assessing and improving teaching quality, for instance, test procedures have been developed and implemented including as far as possible all participants in the educational process.
 For young children moving up from nursery education to primary education, language testing is arranged to ascertain the extent to which they will be able to follow the upcoming language teaching at school.
 Currently, prompted in many cases by the school board or other responsible authority, more and more children attending nursery education and primary education maintain a learning record or portfolio designed to provide a clear overview of their learning achievements for their own information, as well as for reference by teachers and parents.